lwenxuan420-lgtm/AI-Voice-Safety-Agent/README.md

 🎥 [Watch the complete workflow demonstration](assets/demo-video.mp4)

-The video demonstrates the full interaction because the application contains multiple states that cannot be shown clearly through one screenshot.
+The application contains multiple states that cannot be demonstrated clearly through one static screenshot.

 The complete workflow includes: